szczepq/azure-kubernetes/README.md

-﻿# Deploying .NET Core application in Azure Kubernetes Claster in less then 5$
+﻿# Deploying .NET Core application in Azure Kubernetes Cluster in less than 5$

 Microservice architecture and docker are becoming more and more popular these days.
 In this article, I will shortly brief you through some main terminologies and show you how to:

-* Dockerise an .NET Core application
+* Dockerise an ASP .NET Core application
 * Create and run docker image
-* Use this image in your local kubernetes claster
+* Use this image in your local kubernetes cluster
 * Create Azure Container Register and push your image there
 * Setup Azure Kubernetes Service and connect it to ACR
-* Scale you claster and change number of replicas
+* Scale you cluster and change number of replicas
 * And the most important: how to clean all those mess

 ### What you need to know:
-* Microserice architecture is an approche to split aplication to small, single responsible services which could be developed and scaled separately instead of one big monolit application
+* Microservice architecture is an approache to split application to small, single responsible services which could be developed and scaled separately instead of one big monolith application
-* Containter is a nano-server which can be use instead virtuall machines as a host for an app
+* Container is a nano-server which can be use instead virtual machines as a host for an app
 * Container register is a place where you can store and share your containerized apps images
 * Docker is a tool designed to make it easier to create, deploy, and run applications by using containers
-* Kubernetes is the most popolar orchestration tool.
+* Kubernetes is the most popular orchestration tool.
 It's used for managing containerized workloads and services, that facilitates both declarative configuration and automation.

 By default Docker uses Docked Swarm for an orchestration but in a new version of Docker Desktop (both for macOS or Windows) you can change that to use Kubernetes.